2022 United States infant formula shortage: DOJ investigation

-In January 2023 the United States Department of Justice opened a criminal investigation into the events leading to the Sturgis plant closure.
+In January 2023, the United States Department of Justice opened a criminal investigation into the events leading to the Sturgis plant closure.

 Commentary

 Breast milk vs. formula debate

-Some commentators, including actress Bette Midler, pointed to breast milk as a "free" solution to the shortage, touting its documented health benefits, and in some cases stigmatizing formula use.
-In response, others pointed out reasons that breast milk is not a viable option for many parents, including the inability to lactate (e.g. with adopted or foster children), underproduction (particularly if lactation is not started and continued from birth), expression of potentially harmful pharmaceuticals in breastmilk, various medical conditions in infants that result in intolerance to breastmilk, and the logistical difficulties of breastfeeding and pumping for parents who work outside the home.
+Some commentators, including actress Bette Midler, suggested breast milk as a "free" solution to the shortage, touting its documented health benefits, and in some cases stigmatizing formula use.
+In response, others stated reasons that breast milk is not a viable option for many parents, including the inability to lactate (e.g. with adopted or foster children), underproduction (particularly if lactation is not started and continued from birth), expression of potentially harmful pharmaceuticals in breastmilk, various medical conditions in infants that result in intolerance to breastmilk, and the logistical difficulties of breastfeeding and pumping for parents who work outside the home.
 Breastfeeding newborns typically takes about thirty minutes, eight to twelve times a day.
 Rebekah Diamond, an assistant professor of pediatrics at Columbia University, wrote that "many, if not most, infants will need at least some amount of formula supplementation to reach their optimal health", and "a variety of infections, medications and genetic conditions can take breastfeeding off the table entirely".